Honoring our past. Always evolving. pic.twitter.com/BBWqIG7p6p

 According to the team, “With this new design, our traditional wordmark becomes a classic mark and will be used primarily for historical or throwback campaigns and gear.”

-This new mark feels completely characterless to me, but I don’t really care that much because its only on-field presence will be on the uniform (and I suppose maybe in the end zones, but that’s not a huge deal to me either).
+This new mark feels completely characterless to me, but I don’t really care that much because its only on-field presence will be on the bumpers (and I suppose maybe in the end zones, but that’s not a huge deal to me either).